rishn/HW-Test-D/README.md

 </p>

 ## Deployment
-This repository is deployed on GitHub Pages using the contents of the `build` and `templateData` folders.
+This repository is deployed on GitHub Pages using the contents of the `Build` and `TemplateData` folders.